flyingdarts/flyingdarts-turbo/docs/dyte-client-generation.md

 When the Dyte API changes:

-1. Update your OpenAPI specification file
+1. Update your OpenAPI specification file (preferably the fixed version)
-2. Re-run the generation script
+2. Re-run the generation script: `./scripts/generate-charp-dyte-client.sh`
 3. Review and test the changes
 4. Update your integration code if needed